com-480-data-visualization/com-480-PieChartMasters/README.md

 **4. Identify the early warning signals and their spread:**
 - With a heatmap or a word cloud using Google Trends, we want to highlight how economic fear propagated.
-- Completting this with a timeseries to understand when the fear started to propagate
+- Completing this with a timeseries to understand when the fear started to propagate

 The visualizations above will help us understand the subprime mortgage crisis, revealing the key indicators, how they changed over time, and the underlying reasons behind the meltdown.
 Highlighting patterns and trends, this analysis not only explains the past, but attempts to identify possible early signals providing a framework that could be applied to predict and avoid future financial crises.
 Since this subject is fairly technical and involves various financial concepts, it will be essential to build the visualizations in a way that will be understandable by someone without prior knowledge on the topic.